amandasgm/query_builder/notes.md

 10. making a post request
 11. connecting database with server
 12. Then we send the request via Insomnia, and that's it, the name will already be entered in the database. ----> on Insomnia:

+13. making a get request with knex on Insomnia